 Crack, which is almost always smoked, takes about 20 seconds to reach the brain.
 Its effects last for about 30 minutes.
 When powder cocaine is snorted, it can take up to 20 minutes to reach the brain.
 In terms of cost, cocaine is much more expensive than crack.

 Both crack and cocaine produce euphoric, energetic, and mentally alert feelings that are taking lives and sending more than 180,000 people to rehabilitation each year.
-In 2014, more than 5,400 people died from a cocaine overdose, according to the National Institute on Drug Abuse .
+In 2019, 15,883 people died from a cocaine overdose, according to the National Institute on Drug Abuse.

 Were you at a party or simply having a bad day when you decided to try cocaine for the first time?
 Maybe a friend pressured you into it or you wanted to feel more confident in social situations.
 What began as recreational use can turn quickly into addiction.
 In order to sustain cocaine’s short-lived high, did you fall prey to the common cocaine binge pattern?
 This is when you abuse substances repeatedly within a relatively short period of time, at increasingly higher doses.
 Naturally, you are going to run out of your supply and need to come up with more money to support your habit.

-If a person has been using cocaine for a long period of time, you may see behavioral indicators which show they have an addiction to the drug.
+If a person has been using cocaine for a long period of time, you may see behavioral indicators which show they have an addiction to this drug.
 Some of them include:

 - Tolerance – If a person has been using cocaine for a long period they often become tolerant to it.
-This causes them to have the desire to want more and more of it and in much higher doses to get the usual effect.
+This causes them to have the desire and the need to want more and more of it and in much higher doses to get the usual effect.

 - Moodiness – When a person is coming down from cocaine it may seem they are moody.
 They might act hostile, aggressive, and irritable.

 - Financial problems – Cocaine is expensive.
 So, anyone using it for a long time may experience financial problems.
 This is because they spend money on coke instead of on bills, food, or housing.